amit4184/ezyresource/docs/ec-designer/DTF-product-designer/set-up-a-tshirt-product-blank.md

 * ***Note :***
 * ***The mask image file format should be in .png***
 * ***To display a product in the designer we require 2 images so one is Display mask image and other is clippath mask image.***
-* **"Clippath Mask image" to be made in same texture as of the T-shirts color. ie. The clippath mask transparency color need to be maintained same as that of the T-Shirts color.
+* **"Clippath Mask image" to be made in the same texture of the T-shirts color. for example: The clippath mask color need to be maintained same as that of the T-Shirts color.
 For example:**

   ![](/img/htctspb.png)
 * ***The product specs and both the mask images specs need to be maintained the same.***
-   .
 * There is no recommended size as such as it is dependent on the product specs.
 * Orientation : select orientation for the added images as per the uploaded mask.
    Enter Mask offsets (in inches) : Top offset, Left offset Offset - this is for the additional properties of the mask to be set in terms of the offsets.
 * Preview : you can click on the preview button to view the added mask image preview display.
+* Once all the required details are entered then to save these details click on the “**Add**” button.

 ![](https://ezy-resources.s3.ap-south-1.amazonaws.com/en/HTCTSPB5.png)

-* Once all the required details are entered then to save these details click on the “Add” button.
-* Click the “Save” button to save the product.
+* Click on the “Save” button to save the product.

-**\*Note :**
-In case of products accepting both landscape & portrait orientation, both orientation masks have to be added.
- In case of square orientation only square mask to be updated.*

 **Step 9**